Sohrab Ahmari

 Sohrab Ahmari (سهراب احمری; born February 1, 1985) is an Iranian-born American columnist, editor, and author of nonfiction books.
 He is a founding editor of the online magazine Compact.
 He is a contributing editor of The Catholic Herald, and a columnist for First Things.
 Previously, he served as the op-ed editor of the New York Post, an editor with The Wall Street Journal opinion pages in New York and London, and as a senior writer at Commentary.
+Ahmari advocates an isolationist foreign policy and was an advisor to the United States Vice President JD Vance during President Trump's second term.
+In June 2026, Ahmari flew with JD Vance on Air Force Two to Switzerland for negotiations with Iran, despite having no security clearance.

-Ahmari is the author of The New Philistines (2016), a critique of how identity politics are corrupting the arts; From Fire, by Water (2019), a spiritual memoir about his conversion to Roman Catholicism; The Unbroken Thread: Discovering the Wisdom of Tradition in an Age of Chaos (2021) and Tyranny, Inc.: How Private Power Crushed American Liberty – and What to Do About It (2023).
+Ahmari is the author of The New Philistines (2016), a critique of how identity politics are corrupting the arts; From Fire, by Water (2019), a spiritual memoir about his conversion to Catholicism; The Unbroken Thread: Discovering the Wisdom of Tradition in an Age of Chaos (2021) and Tyranny, Inc.: How Private Power Crushed American Liberty – and What to Do About It (2023).

 Early life and education

 Ahmari was born in Tehran, Iran.
 In his 2012 book, Arab Spring Dreams, he writes that he was interrogated by security officials about his parents and faced disciplinary action as a child for accidentally bringing a videocassette of Star Wars into school at a time when Western films were officially banned in the country.
 In 1998, at the age of 13, Ahmari moved with his family to the United States.

 Ahmari earned a J.D. degree from Northeastern University School of Law in Boston.
 Between college and law school, Ahmari completed a two-year commitment to Teach for America in the Rio Grande Valley region of South Texas.

 While in law school, inspired in part by the protests following the disputed June 2009 Iranian presidential election, he began working as a freelance journalist, contributing pieces to publications such as The Boston Globe, The Wall Street Journal, The New Republic, The Chronicle of Higher Education, and Commentary among others.